dknight/xz-notify/README.md

 # XZ notify

 XZNotify is a framework-agnostic web component to show floating notifications on the web-page.

-TODO add gif

-Check out the [demo page](https://www.whoop.ee/xz-notify/demo) for more amazing examples.
+Check out the [demo page](https://www.whoop.ee/xz-notify/demo) for more examples.

 ## Install